daemon1995/era_gaming_mods/Difficulty Mod/Readme.txt

 Visit Homepage: http://heroescommunity.com or http://wforum.heroes35.net for Updates.

 Changelog:
+1.04
+- slightly reduced the health of commanders in creature banks on all levels.
+- slightly increased the speed of battle commanders in lategame with very high amount of HP
+- reduced the starting army of the computer player depending on the Neutral Stack size option, increased the creatures that the AI can hire in town instead
+- added new option to allow stats scaling of units also for AI heroes
+- added new option to allow stronger neutral commanders and henchman

 1.0391
 - fixed incorrect primary stat bonus for AI on Extreme and Insane setting.
 Thanks to Orc for testing.